-The Warsaw House Foundation will be a shelter, a safe haven, a place for psychological and physical healing as well as an education center that offers job readiness training.
+We are a home, a safe haven, a place for psychological and physical healing as well as an education center that offers job readiness training.

-We are proud that The Warsaw House Foundation’s partner and co-founder is the Ali Forney Center in New York City, which is the largest and most comprehensive program in the United States focused on helping homeless LGBTQ youth.
+We are proud that The Warsaw House Foundation’s partner and co-founder is the Ali Forney Center in New York City, which is the largest and most comprehensive program in the United States focused on helping homeless LGBTQ+ youth.

-Smart Life Clinic is a unique place in Warsaw that offers holistic medical care in the areas of sexual, physical and mental health.
+Dr Joanna Kubicka, Smart Life Clinic is a unique place in Warsaw that offers holistic medical care in the areas of sexual, physical and mental health.
 The clinic focuses on modern methods of preventative care and treatment of STDs, civilization and metabolic diseases, mental health issues, substance abuse and addiction counseling.

 We’re part of a coalition of 3 Polish organizations: The Warsaw House Foundation, Feminoteka & Zamieszkani that are sharing resources, a 500sqm/ 5381.96 sq feet residential and work center in Warsaw, and supporting one another in our often overlapping missions.